First times

 Imposter syndrome is shared by many, and does not signify an inability to do a role.

-Joe Home, junior doctor
+Joe Home, resident doctor

 My advice to tackle imposter syndrome: